ondrocks/zodiacpress/readme.txt

 = Do I have to create a GeoNames account? =

+When your visitor enters a birth city into the report form, the plugin will get the latitude/longitude coordinates of that birth city from GeoNames.
+GeoNames provides this as a free web service.
+GeoNames requires you to have an account on their site in order to use their web service.

-You only have to create a GeoNames account if you choose GeoNames in the **Choose Atlas** setting.
-If you choose to use your own atlas database, then you don't need a GeoNames account.
+You do **NOT** have to create a GeoNames account if you use your own atlas database, which the [ZP Atlas](https://isabelcastillo.com/free-plugins/zpatlas) plugin helps you to do.

 = How can I set the house system to be used for the "Planets in Houses" section of the report? =